 A 'stray' dog can be a dog whose owner isn't present, one that has been let out on its own or a family pet that has escaped.
 Stray dogs can cause problems such as road accidents, indiscriminate fouling and attacks on people or animals.
 Under the Environmental Protection Act 1990, dog wardens have the authority to seize any dog that is in a public place unsupervised.

 All stray dogs seized out of normal office hours will automatically be taken to our kennels.
-During normal office hours, where it is possible to immediately identify the owner, safe and practical to do so, a stray dog may be returned to the owners on the first occasion where it is found to be stray.
+During normal office hours, where it is possible to immediately identify the owner, safe and practical to do so, a stray dog may be returned directly to the owners on the first occasion only where it is found to be stray.

-Stray dogs will be taken to our kennels.
-The owner has up to seven days to claim back their dog.
+Where stray dogs are taken to our kennels, the owner will have up to seven days to claim back their dog.
 A list of dogs found by our wardens can be seen on the Stray dog register page.
 This register is updated every hour, including evenings and weekends.

 If a dog is not reclaimed it will either be re-homed or, sadly, humanely destroyed.